|Type of tour:||Guided|

 Today we’ll spend most of the day on the bike as we cycle at a leisurely pace along quiet roads with stunning views of the valleys that surround this area.
 We stop en route to visit Muang Sing Historical Park, this historical site covering some 74 hectares is believed to have been used by the Khmer empire as a trading point along the Kwai Noi River.
 We ride around the park and visit the museum.

 The cycling in the afternoon is a little challenging with some undulating terrain.
 This ride gives us a great chance to see the karsts that separate Burma from Thailand.
 We arrive at our riverside hotel by late afternoon and can choose to relax by the pool, have a massage or go for a scramble up their climbing wall.
-Meals: B, L, D
+Breakfast, lunch, and dinner included.

 Overnight in Sai Yok.